-Here's another: just what exactly did Revan do to the Jedi that he was kidnapping to places like Dxun, Korriban, and Lehon?
-You know, the ones he wanted to "break"?
+Here's another: Just what exactly did Revan do to the Jedi that they were kidnapping to places like Dxun, Korriban, and Lehon?
+You know, the ones they wanted to "break"?

 Carth and Canderous have an argument in the first game about "warriors versus soldiers" where Canderous is playing his Proud Warrior Race Guy card to full effect and Carth (a die-hard supporter of the Republic) is having none of it.
 Of course, they're arguing about the recent (for that era) Mandalorian War.
 Flash forward three milennia and change later, and we have the Clone Wars, where the "Grand Army of the Republic" is composed of (essentially) Mandalorian slaves.
 Somehow, I think Misters Ordo and Onasi would be grateful they're long dead by that point.